 Yet through the thick and thin, change is important within the world and organisations.
 It is needed to keep us thinking, keep us on our toes and keep us growing.

-In this article, the first for the My Organisational Behaviour Blog, we will explore the eight main workforce trends which are affecting businesses all over the first world.
+In this article, we will explore the eight main workforce trends which are affecting businesses all over the first world.
 These examples are mainly taken from the British workforce, but when looking at countries such as the United States of America, Canada and Germany, the trends are much the same.

 An Ageing Workforce